 School of Education and Sociology

 The School of Education and Sociology (EDSOC) is home to courses and research in the fields of childhood, education and sociology.
-It's where we examine the world through the way we learn.
-We're training the next generation of school and educational leaders and managers, early years practitioners, the wider workforce working with children and young people, civil service and those working in the charity and third sector locally and internationally.
-We offer PGCE teacher training and undergraduate, postgraduate and research qualifications.
+It's where we examine the world through the way we learn, and where we think critically about society, social structures and social inequalities.
+We're training the next generation of school and educational leaders and managers, early years practitioners, and the wider workforce working with children and young people.
+We also prepare our graduates for work in the civil service, in local government, policy and research roles in the charity and third sector locally and internationally.
+We also offer PGCE teacher training and undergraduate, postgraduate and research qualifications.

 Within EDSOC, we're making a difference locally, nationally and internationally through our teaching, research and community engagement.
 Our research is embedded in our teaching and community engagement.

 Explore the undergraduate and postgraduate degrees we offer within the following areas.

 In collaboration with Portsmouth City Council and local charities, we're researching mental health and wellbeing in childhood and education, cyberbullying, and the social and emotional aspects of learning in schools and early years settings.
 We also undertake research in sociology on a range of topics linked to social inequalities, identities and lived experiences, engaging with the local and national effects of phenomena from citizenship to war-making.

 We’ve worked with a range of organisations including the Imperial War Museum, Forceswatch, ichange21, Vegan Society, Friends Without Borders, Connect Futures, and Journeys Festival International.
 We're working with the armed forces as the lead provider for the ‘Further Forces’ programme, which develops forces leavers into further education teachers.